 - Have a trusted mechanic routinely inspect your vehicle

 Smart cars are here to stay.
-However, the cybersecurity risks they pose must be taken seriously by all members of the distribution chain.
-The creation of consistent standards across the automotive industry may help enhance security as manufacturers strike the balance between vehicle innovation and security.
+However, the cybersecurity risks they pose must be taken seriously by all distribution chain members.
+The creation of consistent standards across the automotive industry may help enhance security as manufacturers strike a balance between vehicle innovation and security.
 Until then, you can use the tips above to protect your smart car and your peace of mind.